Architectural Ink Rendering, How to Draw Interiors by Hand Using Marker Pens

-Over the last few weeks, I have been creating a series of hand-drawn renderings for my Design Communications class.
-I always believe it is best to show students my work rather than pulling examples from Google, as it is proof that I can actually do what I am teaching, and it builds their trust.
+Over the last few weeks, I’ve been creating a series of hand-rendered drawings for my Design Communications class.
+I always believe it’s important to show students my own work rather than pulling examples from Google.
+It builds trust and shows that the techniques I teach are grounded in real practice.

 Ink Marker Pens for Interior Design Rendering

 Over the years, I have built up a small collection of marker pens, from ProMarkers and Tria to my current favourites, Copic markers.
-I am not loyal to a single brand, for me, colour range and ink flow matter most.
+I am not loyal to a single brand - for me, colour range and ink flow matter most.
 Whatever I have to hand often does the job perfectly.

 If you are just starting, I recommend investing in 3 to 4 essentials: